Realization of a Recycling-based Society

 Participation in a sponge recycling program

-We have participated in a sponge recycling program in collaboration with 3M japan Limited and TerraCycle Japan LLC.
-Our stores will serve as collection bases in the program.
+We participate in a sponge recycling program in collaboration with 3M Japan Limited and TerraCycle Japan LLC.
+Our stores will serve as collection sites.

 We continue to charge for plastic checkout bags to reduce their use.

-The SUGI Pharmacy Group has introduced PANEKO@, a sustainable board made from discarded clothing.
-Used uniforms of store employees are collected and recycled as display fixtures made of PANEKO@.
+The SUGI Pharmacy Group has introduced PANEKOⓇ, a sustainable board made from discarded clothing.
+Used uniforms of store employees are collected and recycled as store fixtures made of PANEKOⓇ.

 Clothing items are collected at our stores in Okazaki City and Chiryu City, Aichi Prefecture.